JamesWoolfenden/pike/README.md

 pike.generated_policy.tf
 ```

-Which you can deploy using terraform to create the role/policy to build your IAC project.
+Which you can deploy using OpenTofu/Terraform to create the role/policy to build your infrastructure project.

 ### Make